LinkChess/website/docs/deployment.md

 *   Node.js and npm installed locally.
 *   SSH access to the production server (IP: `107.175.111.165`).
-*   The root password for the server.
+*   The appropriate credentials (password or SSH key) for the server.
 *   The `deploy.sh` script present in the project root.

 ## Deployment Process